Humanities students tend to work with ideas, which help them hone useful skills for work in numerous industries.

 As a humanities major, you’ll continue this training by studying a field or subject from a historical or theoretical standpoint.
 The emphasis is less about developing industry knowledge or career skills, and more about being able to generate and analyze ideas, which in turn can help you produce other important skills.

-Students interested in a specific career path tend to major in a subject that correlates with it.
-But as a humanities major, you can expect to advance your critical faculties and refine valuable interpersonal skills, potentially developing the following skills:
+Students interested in a specific career path tend to major in a subject that directly correlates with it.
+But as a humanities major, you can expect to refine valuable skills, such as the following:

 Problem-solving